-Free Hat Delivery to the UK, USA and Europe.
-90 days exchanges/returns (free in the UK).
+Free hat delivery to the UK, EU and USA.
+90 days exchanges/returns (free in the UK and USA).

 July 29, 2015

 So, we get lots of questions about Panama hats.
 We'll always do our best to answer these and will start posting some of them to this blog soon.
 However, before we do that, it's probably best if we spend a little time thinking about the basic question - what is a Panama hat?

 If you know the answer to this, then that's great - please explore the rest of our blog and website.
 But we do find that, particularly among non-hat wearers, there is confusion.
 Some think that a Panama is defined by the fact it's a straw hat with a black band around it.
 Others think that it's a reference to a particular shape of hat.
 Yet others have no idea - when you tell them that you work for a Panama hat company they look blank and ask "what's that?"".

 So let's start by addressing a couple of these mistakes.
 The shape of a hat does not make it a Panama.
 There are numerous different styles and shapes of hats out there - such as the Trilby, Fedora, Pork Pie, Homberg and Folder.
 But these can all be made by a variety of techniques in many different materials.
 For example, you can have a heavy weight felt Fedora that's perfect for British winters.
 Neither does the combination of white material with a black band make a hat a Panama.
 There are lots of cheap imitations that look like this and call themselves Panamas, but are made out of paper pulp or synthetic fabrics that make them hot and sweaty to wear.
 Equally the genuine article can come in all sorts of colours and have all sorts of decorative finishes.

 In our eyes, a genuine Panama is defined by one thing only.
 The material it is made from.
 It has to be Toquilla Palm fibres.